UniDU: Towards A Unified Generative Dialogue Understanding Framework: UniDU

 where we do not list all the intents.
-To integrate the generalization capability into the UniDU model, we also construct negative samples for intent detection task.
-The intent name of negative sample is ``not defined'', where the input utterances $U_n$ are sampled from out-of-domain dialogues.
+To integrate the generalization capability into the UniDU model, we also construct negative samples for the intent detection task.
+The intent name of the negative sample is ``not defined'', where the input utterances $U_n$ are sampled from out-of-domain dialogues.
 The ratio of negative and positive samples is set to 2:1.
-Until now, all the five dialogue understanding tasks are formulated as the unified sequence-to-sequence generation task.
+Until now, all the five dialogue understanding tasks have been formulated as the unified sequence-to-sequence generation task.
 The specific examples are shown in Figure~\ref{unidu}.